acosta-adrian/acosta-adrian.github.io/index.md

   Before that, I worked at Lam Research as a product engineeer on hardware and process engineering projects to help scale dry photoresist technology to HVM. <br><br>

-  My academic background is in Chemical Engineering, and I obtained my BS from The University of Arizona (2017) and a PhD from UCLA (2022). <br><br>
+  My academic background is in Chemical Engineering -- I obtained my BS from The University of Arizona (2017) and a PhD from UCLA (2022). <br><br>

   I'm always seeking challenges, open to learning new things, and driven to make an impact. <br><br>